 *No men were harmed in the making of this journey through the three stages of love…however I do want to acknowledge them for their gifts to me in my life.
 If we parted because of my own actions; I’m sorry.
 If we parted due to yours; thank you.

 Many of us know at least one or two couples who got it right the “first time”.
 They’ve been together forever, are an absolute image of what love looks like even with their ups and downs.
 They’re couple goals.

 The truth is that for most of us coming to that sort of love is a journey.
 For some of us it’s a short one- we learn the lessons quickly and meet partners that help us move through the stages quickly.
-For some of us it’s a little longer, bumpier and convoluted- we learn the lessons a little slower and get stuck in relationships that keep us trapped in certain stages, or we simply tap out of relationships entirely because they’re too much hard work.
+For some of us it’s a little longer, bumpier and convoluted- we learn the lessons a little slower, we recreate our parent’s less than happy marriages in our own lives.
+We get stuck in relationships that keep us trapped in certain stages, or we simply tap out of relationships entirely because they’re too much hard work.

 If it gives you any assurance at all, know that I was the latter.
 Slow, stuck and eager to repeat my mistakes!!
 You can read about how I came to embrace my femininity and appreciate myself as a woman here.

 David Deida describes a transformative path of the three stages of love a woman goes through in her journey to loving and honouring herself before fully experiencing love in another.
 I recall pivotal experiences and relationships in my life where I personally moved through these stages myself.
 And I’ve found these experiences to be true for many of my coaching clients.